hoffms/docs/docs/concepts/trigger-protocol.md

 ## Introduction

-In the context of the Sherry ecosystem and Web3 development, "triggers" refer to modular, metadata-defined actions or mini-applications (Trigger dApps or ggApps) that users can activate or interact with, typically embedded within social media feeds or Web3 interfaces.
+In the context of the Sherry ecosystem and Web3 development, "triggers" refer to modular, metadata-defined actions or mini-applications (Trigger dApps) that users can activate or interact with, typically embedded within social media feeds or Web3 interfaces.
 These triggers enable users to perform blockchain-related operations—such as staking, minting NFTs, token transfers, or accessing gated content—through simple, interactive elements that "trigger" on-chain transactions or workflows.

 ### Key Features